kenders2000/distortionDetection/README.md

 The program requires compiling using a C++ compiler and runs as a command line executable which analyses a wavfile and provides information as regards the level, location and effect on quality of any distortion that may be present.

+To build the executable you need gcc installed, just type `make` in the root folder to compile.

 Wav files must be 16 or 32 bit int, or 32 bit float PCM at 44.1 kHz.
 All channels are collapsed to one (average of all channels)

 ```